-- Is related to the child within the third degree of consanguinity, as defined by Tex.
-Gov't Code § 573.023(c); - Is an adult relative of the alleged father if DFPS has a reasonable basis to believe the alleged father is the child's biological father; and - Anyone who is identified as a potential relative or designated caregiver on the proposed Child Placement Resources Form.
+- Is related to the child within the fourth degree of consanguinity, as defined under Tex.
+Gov't Code Chapter 573; - Is an adult relative of the alleged father if DFPS has a reasonable basis to believe the alleged father is the child's biological father; or - Anyone who is identified as a potential relative or designated caregiver on the proposed Child Placement Resources Form.
 Tex.
 Fam.
 Code § 262.1095(a)(1).